 Thanks to the locals who suggested this place, I hired a bike earlier that day and started to Thalane bay.
 It takes about an hour from Aonang, krabi.
 The entire stretch is beautiful, with hills on one side and backwaters on the other. when I reached Thalane Bay, there were hardly any tourists.
 At one of the kayaking centers, I met Mr. A (yes his actual name was just “A”!) – My skipper, photographer and guide for rest of the day.

 He quickly went to get one of the smallest boats he owned and started sailing as soon as I settled in.
 We cruised between the thickly populated thickets of mangroves; away from the concrete jungle.
 I could only hear the musical tilt of water and the screeching of bats deep in the mangrove forest.
-It Sarted raining after a while as we kept sailing to some of the best & untouched islands to reach this serene beach.
+It started raining after a while as we kept sailing to some of the best & untouched islands to reach this serene beach.
 This is definitely one of the best beaches around the world especially if you want to have the entire beach for yourself.

 Also read : An Alternate guide to Thailand